A Charming Gentleman’s Residence dating from 1817, set within wonderful mature gardens and with uninterrupted views of the River Griese

 Lower Ground Floor:

-All rooms on the lower ground floor are accessed from the central hallway and includes 2 bedrooms and study.
+All rooms on the lower ground floor are accessed from the central hallway and include 2 rooms which could be used for office, playroom or extra bedrooms.

 The laundry room/wash room features a separate w.c. and separate shower together with ample storage space, a Belfast sink, second sink and it is plumbed for washing machine and dryer.
 There is a large storage room which has an original iron cast fireplace, shelving and door to outside.
 The whole of the lower ground floor would lend itself to conversion to a separate apartment if required.